soup1e/commerce/README.md

 ### Capstone Project

+Name of Student: Sam Adams

+Name of Project: Keyboard E-Commerce

-- A Keyboard E-Commerce Website where users can add things to cart and checkout using Stripe
+Project's Purpose or Goal: A Keyboard E-Commerce Store where users can add things to cart and checkout using Stripe

+List the absolute minimum features the project requires to meet this purpose or goal:

-- Multi-page App with Landing, Categories, Marketplace for User Items, Cart, Checkout and Dynamic Routes
+- Multi-page App with Landing, Categories, Cart, Checkout and Dynamic Routes
-- Items and Price stored in Stripes API
+- Items and Prices stored in Stripes API
 - Checkout Handled through Stripe

-- Mobile and Desktop Viewing Compatible
+What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
+List them all here.
+Be specific.

+- Next.js
+- Stripe
+- TailwindCSS
+- DaisyUI

+If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
+Describe these features here: Be specific.

+Mobile App
+User Items, Login with Auth0
+TypeScript Refactor

+What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

+- Auth0
+- TypeScript
+- React Native / Flutter
+- SupaBase

+Is there anything else you'd like your instructor to know?

 ## Friday, July 7th